Article

 Historical Museum of Osceola County

 The Historical Museum of Osceola County welcomes visitors to experience their new permanent exhibit, ¡Hola History!
-This groundbreaking exhibit offers a captivating journey through the history of Hispanic and Latinx influence on Osceola County.
+This groundbreaking exhibit offers a captivating journey through the history of Hispanic and Latino influence on Osceola County.
 From early settlers to contemporary times, it vividly illustrates the stories and achievements that have shaped the cultural tapestry of the region.
 To make the event even more special, a local Latin music artist will perform live, and attendees can savor delectable Latin cuisine.

 Kissimmee Lakefront Park

-The Osceola Chamber presents 'Viva Osceola' a vibrant celebration takes place on Oct.
-7 at Kissimmee Lakefront Park Festival Lawn.
+The Osceola Chamber presents 'Viva Osceola' – a vibrant celebration takes place on Oct.
+5 at Kissimmee Lakefront Park Festival Lawn.
 The festival promises an explosion of Hispanic music, folklore, and mouthwatering cuisine representing various Hispanic cultures.
 Salsa artist Domingo Quiñones is set to perform, and there are plenty of activities for children.
 Best of all, it's a free event that transports you to the heart of diverse Hispanic cultures.

 Osceola Arts